 “If you can do a tele-visit or an in-person visit once or twice to talk to a psychologist, oftentimes it can help … reset your frame of mind so you can tell yourself, ‘OK, I can get through this.’ ”

 In some cases, you and your doctor may decide opioids are the best way to manage your pain.
 To lessen both your pain and your risk of dependence:

 - Be upfront about your history of addiction.
 Have an honest conversation with your doctor the first chance you get.
 “You want to make it really clear to your providers that this is an issue, and that includes mentioning any family history, since addiction is a heritable illness,” Doscher says.

 - Understand your pain management goals.
 While it’s important to address pain that’s interfering with your daily life, don't expect to have zero pain, Doscher says.
 “This idea that we have to be pain-free is a very uniquely American thing, but it’s false,” she says.
 “It’s an important symptom that tells our body what we can and can't do.”

 - Be your own advocate.
-Be sure your doctor knows your comfort level with the medication, and set boundaries that seem safe to you.
+Be sure your doctor knows your comfort level with the medication, and set boundaries that seem OK to you.
 “You can tell your doctor, ‘I want the minimum dose and no more than 3 days of it.
-Also, please don't refill it for me because this is a problem I've had in the past,’” says Doscher.
+Also, please don't refill it for me because this is a problem I've had in the past,’” Doscher says.

 Your doctor should be able to guide you along whichever pain management path feels right to you, Emerick says.

-“I see patients who come in with opioid misuse history and never want to touch them again, so we find a plan to avoid opioids using multimodal medications,” he says.
+“I see patients who come in with opioid misuse history and never want to touch them again, so we find a plan to avoid opioids,” he says.
 “Other patients aren’t as worried about a relapse and are more than willing to try opioids as long as they have close supervision.”